-File Structures for TDM
+2.2 File structure for TDM

 Terminal definitions are stored in the CURSOR-DEPS file in the SYSPROG account.

 The item-id for each item is the name of the terminal it defines, and the attributes of the item are the definition of the terminal type.